- [a]

 Changes from Summer/Autumn 2024

-The University will soon be launching a new HR/Payroll system called iTrent (due to be launched Summer/Autumn 2024). iTrent will quote and manage all leave entitlement in hours rather than days.
-The University already quotes and manages leave entitlement for part-time staff in hours and this will also be the case for full-time staff following system launch.
-Feedback suggested that it is confusing to manage two different systems for managing annual leave, i.e.full-time colleagues in days and part-time colleagues in hours.
+The University has now launched a new HR/Payroll system called iTrent. iTrent manages all leave entitlement in hours rather than days.
+The University already quoted and managed leave entitlement for part-time staff in hours and this is now also the case for full-time staff.
+Feedback suggested that it is confusing to manage two different systems for managing annual leave, i.e. full-time colleagues in days and part-time colleagues in hours.

 Q. How do I convert my full-time annual leave entitlement into hours?